radicalplatforms/shafa/README.md

 If you have such creds, what follows are additional commands that you can run:

 ```
+wrangler login               // logs you into Cloudflare, you may have to run
+                             // `npm i -g wrangler` to install wrangler globally

 npm run wrstage              // deploys the current local build to the stage environment
 npm run wrprod               // deploys the current local build to the production environment